pankajbisht/flute/README.md

 # flute
-flute is a canvas editor
+flute is a canvas editor with in build canvas api

+# Create a rectangle
+c.rect(x, y, width, height, radius); # radius not required